Mintbase/Grants-Program/Neko.md

 ![NEKO AI-Minter Example (1)](https://user-images.githubusercontent.com/103082550/220839058-d1797cb2-a213-4851-8a2e-89230408e3c1.png)

-- The NekoAI platform will feature a front-end that allows users to seamlessly create AI-generated art and mint NFTs directly on-chain while retaining the AI-generation data used in the image.
-The NekoAI platform will focus on delivering a quality UX while delivering results that are as close to the user’s artistic preferences as is possible with current AI-tech.
+- The NekoAI platform allows users to seamlessly create AI-generated art and mint as an NFT directly on-chain while retaining the data used in the image.
+NekoAI focuses on an intuitive UX that guides users through the prompt engineering process to deliver results that closely match the users creative goals.

-- The user will be able to connect their wallet to access the platform and mint a an image if they are satisfied with the final image.
+- Users can connect their wallet to access the platform and mint an image into a NEAR NFT once they are satisfied with the final generated image.

 ![AI NFT Example](https://user-images.githubusercontent.com/103082550/220839011-f9d8ed5c-4110-47d3-9c0e-8acc56a9e363.png)

-- To further capitalize upon the AI-generated characteristics of the auto-minter, The 1/1 AI-NFTs will have the AI-generation prompt embedded into the NFT metadata, along with the  artist’s  unique signature and description.
-Users will be able to browse through the NekoAI marketplace by keyword filters that correspond to the same words used in generating the respective NFTs.
+- To further capitalize on the AI-generated characteristics of the auto-minter, The AI-NFTs embed the prompt inputs into the metadata, along with the artist’s unique signature and description.

+- Users can browse through the NekoAI Marketplace with keyword filters that correspond to the same words used in generating the respective NFTs.
+Creators can utilize the prompt-inputs and seeds from other AI-artwork to build upon an existing NFT.

 ![Neko Market Example (1)](https://user-images.githubusercontent.com/103082550/220839091-c28315f9-e835-48e3-bcd9-ec4746226893.png)

-- The NekoAI marketplace brings a new layer to AI-image generation by effectively enabling users to not only view and display their own Ai-generated art, but to easily browse the Neko gallery for art/artists they like from a detailed library of information.
-Artists will have an easier way of sharing how they created specific art pieces to their audience, and will be able to easily generate themed collections of NFTs with similar prompt keywords/code-hashes.
+- The NekoAI Marketplace brings a new layer to AI-image generation by effectively enabling users to view and display their own AI-generated art, as well as easily browse the NEKO gallery for art/artists they like from a detailed library of information.
+Artists now have an easier way of sharing how they created specific art pieces to their audience, and can easily generate themed collections of NFTs with similar prompt keywords/code-hashes.

 - The NekoAI Marketplace will be powered by the Mintbase API.